jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_welcome_to_sqlite.md

 **Looking at tables**
 --------------------

-What tables do you see in your database?
+Do you see these tables in your database?
 ```
 sqlite> .tables